 Note: There is a new Chinese leveled reader series, 樂樂文化 聽讀套書 Le Le Chinese 300 Books, that covers 1000 Characters in either traditional or simplified Chinese.
 The series comes with a reading pen which is helpful for non-fluent families like myself.
 We used the series after this article was published.

-When my kids read picture books, I always let them take their time to study the pictures.
-Sometimes they sit quietly by themselves, flipping through the illustrations.
-I think it’s very important for them to satisfy their visual curiosity as they are working on observation and independent analysis during this time.
-Discussing pictures is a prime opportunity for speaking practice as well.
 My daughter has now developed the habit of first guessing what is happening in the illustrations before we read.
-Before she would ask me if she her assessment of the picture was true.
+Before she would ask if her assessment of the picture was true.
 In response, I explained that we all can have different interpretations about an image, but we can check the words to see what the author was thinking.
-This made her very motivated to learn how to read.
+This motivated her to be curious about the Chinese characters.

 3. Dramatic reading